10 Divided By 5 8

 Method 2: Visual Representation

 Imagine you have 10 bars representing the number 10.
-Each bar represents one whole unit.
+Think about it: each bar represents one whole unit.
 Now, imagine each unit is divided into eight equal parts (because our denominator is 8).
 This means you have a total of 80 (10 x 8) equal parts.

 Since we're dividing by 5/8, we're grouping these 80 parts into groups of 5.
 To find the total number of groups, you can simply divide 80 by 5: